Barry Driver Art

 2022 - Wall To Wall - "In Your Face!"

 My current favoured technique is to apply acrylic paint to glossy photo paper with an old credit card or similar.
 I choose such tools over brushes because I find they allow greater freedom of expression.
 I work quickly in order to achieve a variety of mixing, scraping and layering effects while the paint is still partially wet.
 These days, I typically start at around A1 size, but will often crop to a smaller size to achieve a result I'm happy with - sometimes right down to A6 size, which I make into original artwork cards.
-To finish, I either frame work behind glass with an off white mat and slim black or white frame, or mount it on board and coat it with resin, giving it a classy, modern look.
+To finish, I either frame work behind glass with an off white mat and slim black or white frame, or mount it on board and coat it with resin, giving it a sleek, modern look.
+I have also had a selection of these works box-framed, giving them an extra-classy finish.
 I also offer limited edition (to 15) prints of selected works.
 If you like my work, please get in touch because I've got plenty more than those shown here, with different colours/sizes/finishes/prices and I am very happy to host viewings by prior appointment.
 I will also consider commissions provided my creative freedom isn't overly compromised.